ibarzabal-jm/React-Minesweeper/README.md

 # React-Minesweeper

 Minewsweeper game made with React.js

 ## Description:

 Minesweeper is a classic puzzle game where the player must uncover all the squares on a board without detonating any hidden mines.
 The game starts with a board of covered squares and the player must click on each square to reveal its content.
 If a square contains a mine, the game is over.
 If a square does not contain a mine, it will reveal a number indicating the number of adjacent squares that contain mines.
 The player can use this information to deduce the location of the mines and mark them with flags.
 The objective of the game is to clear the board of all non-mine squares without detonating any mines.
 The game is won when all non-mine squares have been revealed.
 The level of difficulty can be adjusted by changing the size of the board and the number of mines.

+## How to play:

+1. Click on a square to reveal its content.
+2. If the square contains a mine, the game is over.
+3. If the square does not contain a mine, it will reveal a number indicating the number of adjacent squares that contain mines.
+4. Use this information to deduce the location of the mines and mark them with flags.
+5. The objective of the game is to clear the board of all non-mine squares without detonating any mines.
+6. The game is won when all non-mine squares have been revealed.